Commutativity properties of Quinn spectra: Introduction

 \begin{remark} The {\it Sullivan-Ranicki orientation} for topological bundles (\cite{MR2162361}, \cite{MR548575}, \cite[Remark 16.3]{MR1211640}, \cite[Section 13.5]{KMM}) is the following composite in the homotopy category of spectra

 where $\bQ_{\STop}$ denotes the Quinn spectrum of oriented topological bordism (which was shown to be equivalent to $M\STop$ in \cite[Appendix B]{LM12}).
-Combining Theorems \ref{m54} and \ref{m96} shows that the Sullivan-Ranicki orientation is represented by a ring map of commutative symmetric ring spectra. \end{remark}
+Combining Theorems \ref{m54} and \ref{m96} shows that the Sullivan-Ranicki orientation is represented by a ring map of commutative symmetric ring spectra.
+In \cite[Section 8]{LM12} a zig-zag between the ad theories $\mbox{ad}_{STop}$ and $\mbox{ad}_{e,*,1}$ is constructed where all maps are multiplicative.
+It follows from the results below that the map from topological to Poincar\'e bordism can be refined to an $E_\infty$-map. \end{remark}

+The results of the present work were already used amongst others in \cite{MR3624098} in connection with singularities of Baas-Sullivan type.